 - Wait for the DISM scan to complete and restart your computer.
 Once you get your computer back up, run the Windows Update tool again and confirm if the issue has been fixed.

 Third Method – Restart the Windows Update Services

-Just like how the computer works, starting on a fresh slate may also fix certain issues such as the Windows Update error 8007000e.
-By restarting the Windows Update services, you are making sure that it is turn on and not bugged.
+Just like how the computer works, starting on a fresh slate may also fix certain issues, such as the Windows Update error 8007000e.
+By restarting the Windows Update services, you are making sure that it is turned on and not bugged.

-- In the command prompt, type in the following commands and make sure to press “enter” after every command you type to stop the running services.
+- In the command prompt, type in the following commands and press “enter” after every command you type to stop the running services.

 - net stop wuauserv

 - Now that the services are stopped start them again using the following commands.

 - net start cryptSvc

 - net start msiserver

 - After completing the steps, restart the computer and check if the issue persists with the Windows Update tool.